2017-18 Annual Report (text version)

 During the year, QTC continued its compliance with the provisions of the Public Records Act 2002, and its implementation of the Information Standard 40: Recordkeeping and Information Standard 31: Retention and Disposal of Public Records.

 QTC has continued its work with State Archives on the development of a QTC-specific Local Retention and Disposal Schedule, and provides training to staff in the appropriate management of public records in all formats, including email.

 During the year, QTC continued to enhance its electronic document management system for improved information management and storage cost reduction.

 QTC provides the following information pursuant to obligations under section 23 of the Public Sector Ethics Act 1994 (Qld) to report on action taken to comply with certain sections of the Act.

-QTC employees are required to comply with QTC’s Code of Conduct for employees, which aligns with the ethics principles and values in the Public Sector Ethics Act 1994 (Qld), as well as the Code of Ethics and Code of Conduct established by the Australian Financial Markets Association of which QTC is a member.
+QTC employees are required to comply with QTC’s Code of Conduct for employees, which aligns with the ethics principles and values in the Public Sector Ethics Act 1994 (Qld), as well as the Code of Conduct established by the Australian Financial Markets Association of which QTC is a member.
 Both codes are available to employees via QTC’s intranet.
-Copies of these codes can be inspected by contacting QTC’s Human Resources Group (see Appendix E for contact details).
-Appropriate education and training about the code of conduct has been provided to QTC staff.
+A copy of QTC’s Code of Conduct can be inspected by contacting QTC’s Human Resources Group (see Appendix E for contact details).
+Appropriate education and training about the Code of Conduct has been provided to QTC staff.

 QTC’s human resource management and corporate governance policies and practices ensure that QTC: